ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

       /* ...other things ... */
       'theme.header' = '#_YOUR_ORGANIZATION_NAME_#',
       /* ...other things... */
-      // Comment out all content of "authproc.idp" because we will use the 'authproc' into 'saml20-idp-hosted.php' metadata /* ...other things... */
+      // Comment out line "50 => 'core:AttributeLimit'," into "authproc.idp" section
+      // because we will use core:AttributeLimit into the "authproc" section on "metadata/saml20-idp-hosted.php" /* ...other things... */
       'store.type' => 'phpsession',
       ```